 She studied Photography at the Gerrit Rietveld Academie and continued her research during her residencies at the Rijksakademie, both in Amsterdam, Cittadellarte Biella, Akademie der Künste Berlin and the Chinese European Art Centre in Xiamen, China.
 She won several prizes for her work, including the Radostar Prize (CH), Prix de Rome (2nd prize) and the Esther Kroon Award (NL), and received grants from international institutions like the Robert Bosch Foundation, Würth Foundation and Mondriaan Fund (NL).
 Since the late 1990s her work has been exhibited internationally in galleries, museums, alternative art, and public spaces.
-In addition to her practice as a visual artist, she is a senior lecturer at the Royal Academy of Art in The Hague.
+In addition to her practice as a visual artist, she is a senior lecturer and researcher at the Royal Academy of Art in The Hague.

 e.g. Ministry of Finance, Rijksgebouwendienst, Schiphol Airport, University VU MC, AMC, Rijnstate,